anti-mony/sushantbansal.me/aboutme.md

 <i class="fa fa-briefcase">&nbsp;&nbsp;&nbsp;</i>I'm currently a Data Analytics (ML) intern at the Enrico Fermi Institute, University of Chicago.
 I work with the network measurement data collected by the [perfSONAR](https://www.perfsonar.net/about/) toolkit across the WLCG ad OSG.

+<i class="fa fa-terminal">&nbsp;&nbsp;&nbsp;</i>I really like writing code and working with data.
+I' proficient in Python's data science stack (Numpy, Pandas, SciPy, Jupyter) and also PyTorch.
+I'm also good with querying databases SQL or NoSQL (Elasticsearch).
+I'm really really fascinated by libraries like PyTorch and SkLearn, they make my work so much more enjoyable.
+Also, I use vim or vscode (Yes!
+I like both).

 <i class="fas fa-user-graduate">&nbsp;&nbsp;&nbsp;</i>Enrolled in the Masters Program in Computer Science (*Data Analytics Track*) at the University of Chicago.
 I started in September 2018 and expect to graduate in December 2019.
 Also, I got my under graduate degree in Computer Science and Engineering at Shiv Nadar University, India from 2014 to 2018.

 <i class="fas fa-file">&nbsp;&nbsp;&nbsp;</i>Also here is my frequently updated <a href="https://docs.google.com/document/d/1GrdMX7xHfLJ88cEEGw9Na8gIZii9DTv4X7wjk9v6z5s/edit?usp=sharing" target="_blank">resume</a>. <span style="color:#673ab7">Also, I'm loking for job opportunities.</span> Feel free to send me an email.